kehinde4885/Node2/README.md

-Project is Deployed Using Glitch
+The project is Deployed Using Glitch,

-Practise for Node JS
+Practice for Node JS
 [Live Link Here](https://aeolian-phrygian-bagel.glitch.me)